-To provide a standard procedure for fighting fire in the Wind Farm area.
+To provide a standard procedure for fighting fire in the Flat Rocks Wind Farm Stage 1 area.

 The Flat Rocks Wind Farm Stage 1 has been constructed on privately owned land in the vicinity of Warrenup Rd in the western part of the Shire and is operated by Enel Green Power.
-Stage 1 consists of 18 turbines, each standing at around 200 metres at the tip of the blade.
+Stage 1 consists of 18 turbines, each standing at 200 metres from the tip of the blade.
 The nacelle sits at the top of the tower and houses the generator.

 A nacelle fire introduces a new fire dynamic to the area.
-The height of the turbine creates a potential for downwind spotting up to 5km downwind and can create dangerous conditions surrounding the base of the turbine.
+The height of the turbine creates a potential for spotting up to 5km downwind and can create dangerous conditions surrounding the base of the turbine.